spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 modes.
 For NIRSpec observations there is one applicable argument:

 ``--slit_names``
-  names [comma-separated list of integers] of specific slit regions to extract.
+  names [comma-separated list containing integers or strings] of specific slits to extract.
 The default value of None will cause all known slits for the instrument mode to be extracted.

 ``--source_ids``
-  source_ids [comma-separated list of integers] of specific slit regions to extract.
+  source_ids [comma-separated list containing integers or strings] of specific slits to extract.
 The default value of None will cause all known slits for the instrument to be extracted.

 ``slit_names`` and ``source_ids`` can be used at the same time, duplicates will be filtered out.